farblos/wpg2dk/README.md

 - Rating
 - Flag

-The general idea is that `wpg2dk` always extracts all present metadata from the WPG metadata.
+The general idea is that `wpg2dk` always extracts all available metadata from the WPG metadata.
 As explained in the next section, the rich command line interface of ExifTool can then be used to control what parts of that metadata are actually injected